alok-ai-lab/MRep-DeepInsight/README.md

 ## Manifold and supplement techniques for MRep-DeepInsight
 The following mapping techniques can be used for MRep-DeepInsight
-1) tSNE with the following 11 distances: {Euclidean, Correlation, Minkowski, Standard Euclidean, Spearman, Jaccard, Cityblock, Hamming, Chebychev, Mahalanobis, Cosine};
+1) tSNE: with 11 distances: {Euclidean, Correlation, Minkowski, Standard Euclidean, Spearman, Jaccard, Cityblock, Hamming, Chebychev, Mahalanobis, Cosine};
 2) UMAP
 3) Kernel PCA
 4) PCA

 The supplement techniques modify the mappings of manifold techniques.
-These are techniques can't be run independently and therefore at least one manifold technique is required to use.
+These techniques can't be run independently and therefore at least one manifold technique is required to use.
 The supplement techniques are:
 1) Gabor filtering
 2) Blurring technique
 3) Assignment distribution algorithm